 Together with its attached agencies, the DOH – constituted of various central bureaus and services in the Central Office, Centers for Health Development (CHD) in every region, and DOH-retained hospitals – performs its roles to continuously improve the country’s health care system.

-What is now known as the Department of Health-Regional Office VI was first established on March 15, 1959 as Regional Health Office (RHO) No. 5 by virtue of Executive Order 394 series of 1947, and EO 392 series of 1950.
+What is now known as the Department of Health Western Visayas Center for Health Development was first established on March 15, 1959 as Regional Health Office (RHO) No. 5 by virtue of Executive Order 394 series of 1947, and EO 392 series of 1950.
 RHO No. 5 was then composed of five provinces and six cities including Romblon.

 Its main task was to set up a health care delivery system that would promote the effective provision of basic health services in the region.
 The RHO then has administrative supervision over the provincial and city health offices, rural health units, hospitals, and all operating health units/ facilities of the RHO in the region.

 On September 24, 1972, through the Letter of Implementation (LOI) No. 8 and pursuant to Presidential Decree No. 1, the RHO was renamed Ministry of Health.
 RHO No. 5 was then reclassified as RHO No. 6.
 Romblon was attached to RHO No. 5.